Disappearing 9 Patch Quilts

 Cut two strips, each 4 in. x 22 in. from each of the fat quarters.
 Then sub-cut each strip into 4 in. squares.
 Cut the gray and white fabrics into 4 in. strips and sub cut into 4 in. squares.
 Sew your nine-patch blocks and then cut them, as described above for the Australian quilt.

-Hope you enjoy making either one of the kits or fabrics of your own choice.
+Hope you enjoy making either a Disappearing 9 Patch with our kits or fabrics of your own choice.
 Make sure to share your quilt with us on Artistic Artifacts Creative Minds Facebook group!

 That is just amazing!
 Thanks so much for answering my question and for sharing the technique!